AustinMichaelColeman/melo-gen-ai/README.md

    - `AUTH_PROVIDER_URL`: URL for the authentication provider (e.g., `https://accounts.google.com/o/oauth2/v2/auth`)
    - `TOKEN_PROVIDER_URL`: URL for the token provider (e.g., `https://oauth2.googleapis.com/token`)

 Additionally, in your Google Cloud console be sure to update the authorized JavaScript origins and Authorized redirect URIs.
+The token that comes from OpenAI during the plugin creation process needs to go into the authorized redirect URI.

 ## Use of Trademarks